 (THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 And it feels weird to write your real income down for everyone to see.

 UPDATE: This is still true, so I have decided that I will no longer share new income reports for 2017.
 Because I understand the value of income reports as a learning tool, I am still sending these reports out to my blogging email list.
-Get on the email list to receive income reports here.
+Get access here:

 But the truth is, if it wasn’t for income reports like this one, I would not have started this blog.
 Flat out not.
 I am the most skeptical of the skeptics and I don’t believe anything worth having comes easy.
 I don’t believe in get rich quick schemes and I don’t believe everyone has what it takes to make a living by blogging.

 But there were things in other blogger’s income reports that I read that showed me that I could make a living at blogging.
 That made me think “why NOT me?”

 I want to share this information with you because maybe you will read something here that makes you think “why NOT me?”.
 (Or if you’re already blogging, but wondering why it’s not going the way you hoped it would, hopefully this will steer you in the right direction!)